appinlet/The-Courier-Guy-Shipping-for-WooCommerce/the-courier-guy/readme.txt

 **Automatically Submit Collection Order**
 This will determine whether or not the collection order is automatically submitted to The Courier Guy after checkout completion.

-**South Africa Only**
+**Ship internationally using other carriers**
-This will determine whether or not to hide/show The Courier Guy 'Suburb/Area' select when changing countries on the checkout page.
+When enabled, this will hide The Courier Guy 'Suburb/Area' when changing countries on the checkout page and will not make the field 'required'.
+If unsure, leave this disabled.

 **LOF Only Service**
 This will determine whether to display ONLY the 'LOF: Local Overnight Flyer' service option on checkout, if the response from The Courier Guy quote contains the 'LOF: Local Overnight Flyer' service.